 Using a virtual environment protects your other tools and systems

 Software doesn’t always play nicely with other software, just like a traditional handwritten schedule doesn’t always fit the needs of your business.
-Of course, during the testing phase of software, there is always the possibility of causing your environment to fail and damage all of your other projects, which is similar to the damage a company faces with an ineffective schedule.
-That’s where the wonderful worlds of the virtual environment and online restaurant scheduling software comes together.
+Of course, during the testing phase of software, there is always the possibility of failure.
+A simple mistake can cause your environment to fail and damage all of your other projects, which is similar to the damage a company faces with an ineffective schedule.
+That’s where the wonderful worlds of the virtual environment and online restaurant scheduling software come together.

 One of the most helpful features that intrigues me about a VM is its portability; it can move a development environment or share it with a multitude of developers with ease.
-This feature is particularly useful when working with a developer at a different location, because it allows several developers to test the same aspect of a project simultaneously without having to fight over who gets to use the environment.
+This feature is particularly useful when working with a developer at a different location because it allows several developers to test the same aspect of a project simultaneously without having to fight over who gets to use the environment.
 Again, this is similar to a good restaurant schedule software, which will give its users access to schedules through a mobile app.

 The powerful functionality and flexibility offered by a virtual environment is incredibly useful for any developer.
 It allows a developer to experiment setting up a Linux file server, develop integration software, and test a time clock software all from one computer.
 My favorite part of the entire virtual environment concept is the ability to share environments with my fellow developers.
 Does your restaurant schedule software satisfy your needs and make your life easier?

-By Zach Holley
+Authored by Zach Holley